aadams149/Reflecting-Pool/README.md

 2. **🔍 Search** — Semantic search with AI-powered Q&A over all your entries
 3. **📊 Analyze** — Interactive dashboards with sentiment analysis, writing patterns, and music mentions
 4. **🎵 Discover** — Automatically detect and link songs mentioned in your journals
+5. **🎨 Customize** — Style the dashboard to your taste with live CSS theming

 Everything runs **100% locally** on your Windows PC.
 No cloud services.
 Complete privacy.